FAQ (Frequently Asked Questions) About Your Tour of Brooklyn (or Beyond)

 Can you offer advice on planning our overall visit: transportation, restaurants, hotels?

-Sure, though please hire me first for a tour and pay a deposit!
-You may want to try other sources, such as TripAdvisor and Yelp.
+Sure, though please hire me first for a tour and pay a deposit and/or a consultation fee, You may want to try other sources, such as TripAdvisor and Yelp.
 Here's one warning about renting unofficial units.
 Keep in mind that some neighborhoods are very large, and the "value" of staying in them depends on proximity to transit, shopping, etc., so it pays to drill down on the specific location, not just the neighborhood.

 Are there any scams we should avoid on visiting New York City?